How it works

 The hook script

 This is the entire script that runs on each event.
-It reads your API key from ~/.goodbusy/config.json, fires a curl with a 2-second timeout, and exits.
+Your API key and URL are baked in at install time.
+It fires a curl with a 2-second timeout and exits.
 If the network is down, it silently fails.
+The GOODBUSY_SOURCE env var identifies whether the event came from Claude Code or Cursor.

 #!/bin/bash